 ErrorDocument 404 /index.html

 If Internet Explorer is not displaying the custom page, it is likely because the page must be larger than 1 kilobyte.

-There are many errors which you may define pages for.
+There are many errors for which you may define pages.
 For a list of errors you may wish to create pages for, please check out the following article:

 How can I revert to the default error pages?